-Item Forged Difficulty Time Required
+Item Forged Difficulty

-Unofficial note or correspondence 2 Depends on length of document
+Unofficial note or correspondence 2

-Signature 4 5 minutes
+Signature 4

-Official document 6 Depends on length of document
+1 Official document 6

 Familiarity with Item Modifier

 Intimately familiar or has sample -2

 Somewhat familiar; has seen it quite often -1

 Passingly familiar 0

 Has only had it described +1

 Guessing blindly +3

 Tools Modifier

 Have necessary tools and some special ones -2

 Have necessary tools -1

 Have some tools 0

 Missing important tools +2

+Time Required Depends on length of document 5 minutes Depends on length of document

+CHAPTER TWELVE

 LANGUAGE DIFFICULTIES & MODIFIERS ...

-Situation Difficulty

-Idea is very simple, o consisting of one or two words 1

-Idea is simple; no sla ng; children's book 2

-Idea is of average con mplexity; most adult nonfiction 4

-Idea is complex; slan g involved; most adult fiction 6

-Idea is very complex ; technical jargon involved; academic writing, 8

-Situation Modifier

-Different dialect of o wn language 0

-Language is derived from common root language (e.g., understanding

-Spanish if you und derstand French) +1

-Completely foreign la anguage (e.g., Chinese has nothing in

-common with Eng glish) +2

-Obscure language +3

-Language is unique t o an uncontacted culture, from a dead culture, or

-unpronounceable by the character trying to understand +4

-nany concepts nearly beyond the character's

-understanding or experience +5

-Effect Value Comprehension Level

-0-2 Gist of idea; most words understood

-3-6 Literal translation; slang expressed incorrectly

-7+ Subtle connotations

-Stand or resource and in the second

-dure was unsuccessful.
+Situation Difficulty Idea is very simple, co onsisting of one or two words 1 Idea is simple; no slan g; children's book 2 Idea is of average com plexity; most adult nonfiction 4 Idea is complex; slang ; involved; most adult fiction 6 Idea is very complex; technical jargon involved; academic writing, 8 Situation Modifier Different dialect of ow n language 0 Language is derived fi Spanish if you und rom common root language (e.g., understanding erstand French) +1 Completely foreign la common with Engl nguage (e.g., Chinese has nothing in ish) +2 Obscure language +3 an uncontacted culture, from a dead culture, or by the character trying to understand +4 Language includes ma understanding or e any concepts nearly beyond the character's experience +5 Effect Value Comprehension Level 0-2 Gist of idea; most words understood 3-6 Literal translation; slang expressed incorrectly 7+ Subtle connotations dure was unsuccessful.
 The use of medicine to treat patients in shock is explained in Chapter 2.
 You may want to call for two rolls for certain tricky situations, particularly if there is a good chance the hero using medicine does not know how to proceed.
 The first roll is for diagnosing the condition.
 If this succeeds, then the hero may attempt to treat it, which entails a second roll.
 The second roll can either be used like a normal first aidstyle roll or as an indication of treatment success (such as for poison or disease).
 Exceptional diagnosing rolls (having an Effect Value of 2 or more) may offer a +1 bonus to the treatment attempt, at your discretion.
+Navigation The hero has the ability to find his way with the help of external reference points (stars, map, landmarks).
+The base difficulty of 2 is modified by how lost the hero is, how strange the environment is to him, and how familiar he is with the terrain.
+Having a map or other navigational tools can modify the difficulty, as can the condition of those tools.